gbdev/gb-asm-tutorial/src/part3/scrolling-background.md

 # Scrolling Background

 Scrolling the background is an easy task.
-However, for a SMOOTH slow scrolling background: scaled integers will be used.
+However, for a SMOOTH slow scrolling background: scaled integers[^1] will be used.

->⚠️ Scaled Integers are a way to provide smooth “sub-pixel” movement.
+>⚠️ Scaled Integers[^1] are a way to provide smooth “sub-pixel” movement.
 They are slightly more difficult to understand & implement than implementing a counter, but they provide smoother motion.

 ## Initializing the Background